-Approximately 10-35% of women are asymptomatic carriers of group B streptococci (GBS) in the genital and gastrointestinal tracts.(7) GBS remains a leading cause of serious illness and death in newborn populations, and therefore, the detection of GBS in the vaginal-anorectal area is critical to the prevention of neonatal GBS disease.
+Approximately 10-35% of women are asymptomatic carriers of group B streptococci (GBS) in the genital and gastrointestinal tracts.(7) GBS remains a leading cause of serious illness and death in newborn populations and, therefore, the detection of GBS in the vaginal-anorectal area is critical to the prevention of neonatal GBS disease.
 Several surveys have been conducted that show the incidence of neonatal sepsis and meningitis due to GBS is currently 0.5-3 cases per 1,000 live births, although there are substantial geographical and racial differences.(8) The case-fatality ratios are now declining due to prompt recognition and proper treatment.(9)

-The Centers for Disease Control and Prevention (CDC) recommends the screening of all pregnant women for vaginal and rectal GBS colonization between 35 and 37 weeks of gestation using an enrichment broth followed by subculture to a Blood Agar plate (Cat. no. A10) or other appropriate media.(10) The use of a selective enrichment broth that incorporates chromogenic pigments, such as Strep B Carrot Broth™, has recently been included in CDC's Recommendations for the Prevention of Group B Streptococcal Disease.(27) Strep B Carrot Broth™ demonstrates increased sensitivity and specificity, reduced incubation time, reduced need for additional plated media, and elimination of the need to confirm positives with additional testing.(11-15,20-23)
+The Centers for Disease Control and Prevention (CDC) recommends the screening of all pregnant women for vaginal and rectal GBS colonization between 35 and 37 weeks of gestation using an enrichment broth followed by subculture to a Blood Agar plate (Cat. no. A10) or other appropriate media.(10) The use of a selective enrichment broth incorporating chromogenic pigments, such as Strep B Carrot Broth™, has recently been included in CDC's Recommendations for the Prevention of Group B Streptococcal Disease.(27) Strep B Carrot Broth™ demonstrates increased sensitivity and specificity, reduced incubation time, reduced need for additional plated media, and elimination of the need to confirm positives with additional testing.(11-15,20-23)

-Subcultures of enrichment broths may contain non-hemolytic or gamma strains of GBS that may be missed by normal plating procedures, because non-hemolytic GBS is not readily distinguishable from other small non-hemolytic colonies.
-Therefore all LIM Broth cultures and negative Strep B Carrot Broth™ cultures should be subcultured to GBS Detect™ plates for detection of gamma-hemolytic GBS.
+Subcultures from enrichment broths may contain non-hemolytic or gamma strains of GBS that may be missed by normal plating procedures, because non-hemolytic GBS is not readily distinguishable from other small non-hemolytic colonies.
+Therefore, all LIM Broth cultures and negative Strep B Carrot Broth™ cultures should be subcultured to GBS Detect™ plates for detection of gamma-hemolytic GBS.
 GBS Detect plates contain special supplements that cause otherwise non-hemolytic strains of GBS to appear as beta-hemolytic, thus increasing the sensitivity of detection methods used to detect GBS colonization in pregnant women.
-Selective agents are added to suppress coliforms, staphylococci and other organisms that might be present as normal flora.
+Selective agents are added to suppress coliforms, staphylococci, and other organisms that might be present as normal flora.